dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 From the shell/command prompt, issue the following commands, from the folder containing your project, to generate the native executable

 ```
-    dotnet build /t:LinkNative
+    dotnet publish -r win-x64|linux-x64|osx-x64
 ```

-Native executable will be dropped in `./bin/[configuration]/native/` folder and will have the same name as the folder in which your source file is present.
+Native executable will be dropped in `./bin/x64/[configuration]/netcoreapp2.0/publish/` folder and will have the same name as the folder in which your source file is present.

 ## Using CPP Code Generator ##